Verdagon/Vale/docs/Generics.md

-## Must Know Runes From Above
+## Must Know Runes From Above (MKRFA)

-(MKRFA)

-When we start evaluating a function or struct or something, we don\'t know the values of its runes.
+When we start evaluating a function or struct or something, we don't know the values of its runes.

 For example: